 Maps is coming to Apple Watch too.
 You can navigate to your destination using turn-by-turn navigation that uses haptic feedback to touch your wrist with the direction you next need to take.

-There’s PassBook coming too, storing all your boarding passes, tickets and other data on your wrist for easy access.
-Of course, Apple Watch will work with the new Apple Pay system when it launches next year.
+There’s PassBook coming as well, storing all your boarding passes, tickets and other data on your wrist for easy access.
+Of course, Apple Watch will work with the new Apple Pay system.
+Currently available in the US, Apple Pay is expected to launch in the UK next year.

 As with the Android Wear watches, you can control your music on your wrist or control your Apple TV or iTunes library on your Mac or PC.
 The Apple Watch also acts as a remote viewfinder for the iSight camera on the iPhone or iPad too.